COSCS340/DnD_Town_Generator/FINAL_REPORT.md

 Some of the things that went very well were our selection of PyQt5 as our framework.
 This ended up being a very useful and fun framework to code in, and the final product looks nice and functions well.
 Our interactions as a team also went very well.
-Our communication was open and we split up the work more or less evenly among members.
-Our code had good synergy, and we had very few merge conflicts or troubles getting everyone to understand their part or what other members' code did.
+Our communication was open and we split up the work pretty evenly among most members.
+We had some trouble at the beginning making sure everyone knew how the code worked, but by the end of it most of us were at least familiar enough with the codebase to positively help the team.

 Some things that did not go well were the initial development of our GUI, primarily due to poor planning.
 We should have planned out what our application would look